 Today’s hike climbs out of the Borrowdale Valley and up to Greenup Edge (613 metres).
-While the traditional route descends into the valley, the high route follows a ridgeline and offers excellent views, before descending into Grasmere.
+While the traditional route (Alternative Low route) descends into the valley, this high route follows a ridgeline and offers excellent views, before descending into Grasmere.

 Much of this walk is spent beside rivers and streams that tumble down from the surrounding mountains.
 There are numerous river crossings; sometimes a bridge is provided, but other times demand a little adventurous spirit to leap from one stepping stone to the next.
 Keep your eyes peeled for waterfalls, especially if it has rained recently!

 This track is the high route option, which turns left after 7.3 kilometres to continue along a ridgeline instead of descending into the valley.
 This ridge is fairly flat and doesn't require too much more ascent, but it offers vastly greater views and passes several craggy outcrops, so therefore it is our recommended route unless there is heavy rain and wind or low visibility, in which case the lower route will provide more shelter.
 A good website to check the forecast is the Mountain Weather Information Service: https://www.mwis.org.uk/forecasts/english-and-welsh/lake-district

 Grasmere is a perfect spot to finish your day, frenetic with the buzz of other walkers and day tourists in what Wordsworth called ‘the loveliest spot that man hath ever found’.